Signed in as:

 filler@godaddy.com

-Beginning readers need books designed for skill-building and engagement.
+Emerging readers need books designed for skill-building and engagement.
 The most effective titles include:

 • Repetitive, predictable sentence structures